JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 ## Promotion

-Before defining the basic arithmetic operations for currencies, we have to decide how to work with money in different currencies.
-Imagine the situation, that we want to sum `1€` with `1$`.
-What should be the result?
-Should it be euro or dollar?
+Before defining basic arithmetic operations for currencies, we have to decide how to work with money in different currencies.
+Imagine that we want to add `1€` and `1$`.
+Should the result be euro or dollar?
 For such a situation, Julia provides a promotion system that allows defining simple rules for promoting custom types.
 The promotion system can be modified by defining custom methods for the `promote_rule` function.
 For example, the following definition means that the euro has precedence against all other currencies.

 ```jldoctest currency; output=false
 Base.promote_rule(::Type{Euro}, ::Type{<:Currency}) = Euro